trans-travel/trans-travel/us/mo.md

 Missouri has a difficult process of changing gender on ID and birth certificates, reflecting a state belief that sex assigned at birth should typically reflect the gender of people.
+For ID, they must demonstrate proof of bottom surgery or a court order (updated Aug 7, 2024).

 Non-binary people are not legally recognized.